 When I read for pleasure, I tend to go for expansive space operas in the sci-fi genre, mystery stories with some comedy added, romance novels (with a plot besides marriage and sex as the goal) which feature more mature female lead characters, suspense, southern lit, and Appalachian lit.
 I also love family saga stories.
 I watch old moves, musicals, and sci-fi whenever I can, though I dislike dystopian, vampire and werewolf stories.
 I’m not interested in paranormal stories in any media.

-I am no longer participating on Facebook.
+I no longer participate on Facebook.
 See my updated social media settings at the bottom of the page.